zeroDivZero/notes-graphql/notes/5_alias.md

 # ALIAS

-Cannot use same operation with different arguments at same time.
-Use aliases just before operation.
+Cannot use same operation with different args at same time.
+Use aliases:

 ```graphql
 {